-Dispatch Mode is a feature in Cell 411 which allows you to dispatch alerts to your groups of friends.
-The feature is disabled by default and must be manually enabled in the Settings -> Options screen.
+The feature is disabled by default and must be manually enabled in the Settings screen.
 Once enabled, you can operate as a dispatcher for alerts.
 Rather than sending out an alert from your current location, Dispatch Mode will ask you to drop a pin on the map to the location where the event or emergency is taking place.
 Once you choose the exact location and send out an alert, your friends will be directed to the location you picked.

 This feature can be used to de-centralize the management of emergencies and alerts, and it can be extremely useful for small communities, volunteer fire fighter departments, small villages or other organizations that lack the funding necessary to hire a full-time dispatcher to take calls or handle the routing of calls.
 The feature should be disabled once used, unless you want to operate as a full-time dispatcher for your groups of friends, neighbors, or community.

 Why does Cell 411 require so many device permissions?

 - Identity: Cell 411 needs to be able to make calls to the Google Maps API in order to load map data.
 This requires the Identity permission.